Week 13 NFL score predictions: A guide to best games, more

 Point spread: MIA -5 | Matchup quality: 10.6 (of 100)

 Mike Rodak's pick: No matter the coach -- Doug Marrone, Rex Ryan or Sean McDermott -- the Bills have generally had the Dolphins' number since 2013.
-Buffalo has won seven of its past 10 games against its division rival, outscored the Dolphins by more than a touchdown per game and has turned the ball only twice compared to 18 takeaways.
+Buffalo has won seven of its past 10 games against its division rival, outscored the Dolphins by more than a touchdown per game and has turned over the ball only twice compared to 18 takeaways.
 That trend does not look to change this season against the 28th-ranked Dolphins offense.
 The Bills are 3-1 this season against offenses that, like their own, rank in the bottom half of the league.
 Bills 21, Dolphins 14

 Cameron Wolfe's pick: Miami faces a must-win to keep its slim playoff hopes alive, and even with a banged-up roster, it should be able to take advantage of rookie quarterback Josh Allen.
 Miami's biggest strength this season has been its ball-hawk defense, which is second in interceptions and third in takeaways.
 Expect a low-scoring game in which the Dolphins' defense makes the difference.
 Dolphins 20, Bills 16